Empathy In Social Situations And Not Coming Off As Insensitive

 - They have more logical, detached personalities, and just don't get as emotional about things.
 News that may upset some people, like a child from across the country going missing, doesn't get to them because they think, "Well I don't know them personally, so why should it affect me?"
 What someone else sees as an insult they may see as a dry, rational critique.

 - People with a more solitary, independent social style sometimes unintentionally become too focused on their own needs and forget to consider everyone else's.
 It's not that they're selfish monsters, just that they develop some bad habits as a side-effect of spending most of their time in a mindset where they only have to worry about what will be best for them.

 - I'm not trying to say all teenagers are spoiled or evil or anything, but sometimes when people are younger their empathy isn't as fleshed out simply because they haven't had enough life experience.
 They haven't encountered enough hardship or been exposed to many contrasting worldviews, and so have a tougher time relating to people who are hurting or who see things differently than they do.
 Again, they aren't totally unfeeling sociopaths, just that their empathetic responses aren't at their full potential.

-- In terms of cognitive empathy, people with Asperger's Syndrome often have trouble taking on another person's perspective.
+- In terms of cognitive empathy, people on the autism spectrum can have trouble taking on another person's perspective.
 Emotional empathy-wise, they may have trouble reading other people's non-verbal communication, and discerning their feelings in the first place.
 If they do pick up on someone's emotion they usually have no issue with having an emotionally empathetic response.
 However, they might have trouble signalling that response if their facial expressions tend to be on the blanker side.

 - If someone is going through a lot of stress and emotional turmoil, their condition will naturally narrow their focus onto their own problems.